Picking Out Prefixes

 Prefixes are the basic elements of creating new words.

-They are a letter or small group of letters that, when added to the beginning of a word, completely change the word's meaning.
+They are a letter or small group of letters that, when added to the beginning of a word, completely change its meaning.

-In this lesson, you will learn about the prefixes listed below and discover how each changes the meaning of different root words:
+In this lesson, learn about the prefixes listed below and discover how each changes the meaning of different root words.

 • min-